 - Elizabeth Campanello '12 completed her accelerated BS in Nursing degree at Winston-Salem State University with generous funding by Wake Forest Baptist Medical Center where she is planning to work upon graduation.

 - Caroline Federal '12 was selected as an Americas Program Intern at The Carter Center, founded by President Jimmy Carter, after graduating from ASU.
 She wrote briefings for President Carter and senior staff on issues concerning peace and democracy in Latin America and the Caribbean.
 She then went on to be a Directors Intern for the Clinton Global Initiative, founded by President Bill Clinton and later as Logistics Coordinator for which she was responsible for working with high-ranking diplomats from around the world and at the United Nations.
 She then pursued a graduate degree at the London School of Economics (LSE).
 In 2016, she was awarded the "Best Dissertation Prize" for her thesis in the Comparative Politics program at the LSE.
-She now works for the Solve, Inc. program at MIT in Cambridge, MA.
+Aftger working at Solve, Inc. program at MIT, she is now Senior Manager for Innovation Engagement, Fidelity Investments.

 - Kelsey Gaude '12 was accepted into the MA in Sustainability Program at Wake Forest University.